Workshop applications for 2024 are completed.

 If you're interested in submitting a new workshop proposal and instructing at the Sitka Center, please read our FAQ's below.
 Then go to the online workshop proposal submission web page for more details.

 Thank you for your interest in teaching at the Sitka Center.
-The Center's 100+ class Annual Workshop Program is taught by a diverse group of approximately 80 instructors.
-These instructors come from around Oregon and the nation to teach in a stunning and inspiring environment with dedicated students.
-Each year, we seek 20 – 25 new instructors to refresh and invigorate our programs.
+The Center's 100+ class annual Workshop Program is taught by a diverse group of 80+ instructors.
+These instructors come from around Oregon and the nation to teach in an inspiring environment with dedicated students.
+Each year we seek 30 – 40 new instructors to refresh and invigorate our programs.

 What time of year do you offer workshops?

 Our typical workshop season is from late May to the end of September.

 Our workshops run from 1 day to 4 days, all days of the week.
 The typical length is 2-3 days, most workshops run from 10am-4pm.
 (Daily workshop schedule can be adjusted if you need students to arrive early to go out into the field for photos, birding etc.)

 Where do I stay when I'm teaching at Sitka?

 Instructors can stay at Sitka in the small residencies on campus for no charge while teaching their workshop.
 The arrival time is 4-5 pm the evening before the workshop and the departure time is 11 am the day after the workshop.
 The space is stocked with basic kitchen cookware, salt & pepper, linens, towels, etc. You will need all perishable/consumable supplies i.e. food, soap, shampoo, etc. ADA-compliant parking and housing is available on campus; please let us know if you will need these accommodations.